Somachi/Portfolio_Site/README.md

-This repository contains my portfolio site source codes and how to get the website up and running on your web browser, see below for outlined step by step guide.
+This repository contains my portfolio site source codes as well as other files, and how to get the website up and running on your web browser, see below for outlined step by step guide.

 #File details:

 main.css  - which is our css file

-test.html - which is our html file
+index.html - which is our html file

     Note:
     Please make sure the file names are correct as stated here (all letters should be in lower cases)